AP FACT CHECK: Trump spins tales on bin Laden, Iraq war

 TRUMP: “I’m writing a book … About a year before the World Trade Center came down, the book came out.
 I was talking about Osama bin Laden.
 I said, ‘You have to kill him.
 You have to take him out.’
 Nobody listened to me.”
 Trump added that people said to him, “‘You predicted that Osama Bin Laden had to be killed, before he knocked down the World Trade Center.’
 It’s true.”

 THE FACTS: It’s not true.

 His 2000 book, “The America We Deserve,” makes a passing mention of bin Laden but did no more than point to the al-Qaida leader as one of many threats to U.S. security.
-Nor does he say in the book that bin Laden should have been killed.
+Nor does he say in the book that bin Laden should have be killed.

 As part of his criticism of what he considered Bill Clinton’s haphazard approach to U.S. security as president, Trump wrote: “One day we’re told that a shadowy figure with no fixed address named Osama bin Laden is public enemy Number One, and U.S. jetfighters lay waste to his camp in Afghanistan.
 He escapes back under some rock, and a few news cycles later it’s on to a new enemy and new crisis.”

 The book did not call for further U.S. action against bin Laden or al-Qaida to follow up on attacks Clinton ordered in 1998 in Afghanistan and Sudan after al-Qaida bombed the U.S. embassies in Kenya and Tanzania.
 The U.S. attacks were meant to disrupt bin Laden’s network and destroy some of al-Qaida’s infrastructure, such as a factory in Sudan associated with the production of a nerve gas ingredient.
 They “missed” in the sense that bin Laden was not killed in them, and al-Qaida was able to pull off 9/11 three years later.